m-minhajul-alam/e-commerce-app-server/README.md

-# E-Commerce API
+# E-Commerce App Server

-This is an E-Commerce API built with Express, TypeScript, MongoDB, and Mongoose.
+This is an E-Commerce App Server built with Express, TypeScript, MongoDB, and Mongoose.
 The project follows a modular pattern and includes endpoints for managing products and orders, with data validation using Joi.

 ## Features